Pierce-Lindsay/IMGD3000-PitchShift/README.txt

 	-The project should be able to be complied with ctrl-shift-B or f5 to compile and run.

 Project structure:

-	-The project is structured into three folders: app, engine, and assets.
-Engine contains all the required code for Project2C sorted into folders based on catergories.
+	-The project is structured into four folders: app, engine, assets, and tests.
+Engine contains all the required code for Project2 sorted into folders based on catergories.
 Aduio class are in audio, graphics related classes are in graphics, etc.
-	App contains the entry point and the test code.
+	App contains the entry point and the game Pitch SHift.
 Assets contains the fonts, sounds, sprites, and music organized into subfolders..

 	-In main, the test class is called and it handles all the unit tests and then runs a an integrated test that tests specific functionalities that can't be tested with unit tests easily